stanichor/stanichor.github.io/_posts/2025-10-14-male-attraction.md

 - Humorous (0.29)
 - Dangerous (-0.24)

-There aren't many items that on this factor, and half of them have low loadings.
+There aren't many items on this factor, and half of them have low loadings.
 Nevertheless, we can gather an idea of what the factor is measuring: niceness.
 Unfortunately, a low number of items + low loadings for some of them + low ceilings (most men find niceness attractive!) means we're not able to measure this factor well, *especially* at the upper end.

 <div style="text-align: center;">
     <figure>